jbroadway/docs/docs/2023.1/studio/how-tos/other/how-to-teleport-around-a-set.md

-# How to teleport around a scene
+# How to teleport around a set

 Here's how to teleport around your sets in Flipside Studio.